Heat equation from a deterministic dynamics: Introduction

 Although we could model the exterior force evolution by any sufficiently chaotic system, to simplify the presentation, we chose the simplest possible model (a smooth expanding map of the circle).
-This has the disadvantage that the dynamics is not reversible, but it has the big advantage of considerably reducing the technicalities, hence making the argument accessible also to people with no prior dynamical systems knowledge.
+This has the disadvantage that the dynamics is not reversible, but it has the big advantage of considerably reducing the technicalities, hence making the argument accessible also to people with no prior knowledge of dynamical systems.
 Indeed, this allowed us to make the paper essentially self-contained by adding only a couple of appendices; hence catering to a much larger audience.
-The alternative to having the evolution of the magnetic-like field modeled by an Anosov map or an Anosov flow would have required the introduction of many other technical ideas that would have clouded the main argument without changing the conceptual relevance of the result.
+The alternative to having the evolution of the magnetic-like field modeled by a reversible Anosov map or an Anosov flow would have required the introduction of many other technical ideas, which would have clouded the main argument without changing the conceptual relevance of the result.

+For the same reasons, we use periodic boundary conditions, the simplest possibility.
+However, our results can be extended to different boundary conditions, such as open systems in contact with a heat bath or periodic forcing, where proofs already exist for the corresponding stochastic dynamics \cite{klo22}.
+The result can also be extended to the unpinned dynamics (that is $\omega_0 = 0$ in \eqref{eq:det}), where more conserved quantities will appear, cf. \cite{kos1} for the corresponding stochastic dynamics.

-The effect of stationary magnetic fields acting on harmonic chains have also been studied in \cite{saito18,cane21,bhat22}. {Our situation is very different as the forcing is time dependent but does not exchange energy with the system.
-Hence, contrary to the constant case, we do not consider the energy of this exterior field as part of the system.} Finally, in \cite{giardina05} is proposed and numerically studied a discrete time dynamics where a time dependent external field exchanges chaotically the momentum between nearest neighbors particles conserving the energy, but without any other interaction in the dynamics.
+The effect of stationary magnetic fields acting on harmonic chains has also been studied in \cite{saito18,cane21,bhat22}.
+Our situation is very different, as the forcing is time-dependent but does not exchange energy with the system.
+Hence, contrary to the constant case, we do not consider the energy of this exterior field as part of the system.
+Finally, in \cite{giardina05} is proposed and numerically studied a discrete time dynamics where a time-dependent external field exchanges chaotically the momentum between nearest-neighbor particles conserving the energy, but without any other interaction in the dynamics.